MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/overview-policy.md

 ## Next steps

-For an example of how to customize the default policy, and see the resulting behavior in an Office application, try the following tutorial: [Editing labels and settings](infoprotect-quick-start-tutorial.md).
+For an example of how to customize the default policy, and see the resulting behavior in an Office application, try the following tutorial: [Edit the policy and create a new label](infoprotect-quick-start-tutorial.md).